scikit-learn/enhancement_proposals/slep024/proposal.rst

 following:

 - The tool should be compatible with scikit-learn.
-- The tool should be under an open-source license.
+- The tools used in the blog need to be under an OSI approved or similar license.
 - The tool should be actively maintained.
 - The tool should have a clear documentation.
 - The tool should be well tested.
+- The content should adhere to our code of conduct standards.
+- The content should not be advertisement for a commercial endeavor (see below)
+- Claims should, as much as possible, backed by authoritative sources or reproducible code (see below)

+Note that there will be an element of human judgment in applying these inclusion criteria.

+Commercial links
+^^^^^^^^^^^^^^^^

-- The tool should not be a commercial product or serve advertisement for a company.
+A blog article  should not be on a commercial product or serve advertisement for a company.
+Likewise the content of the post should be limited to the tool at hand, rather than using the tool to advertise a commercial ecosystem / tool.

+However, organizations that financially sponsor the project by hiring (near-)full-time core contributors can use the scikit-learn blog to advertise open-source resources related to scikit-learn in their own name as long as the relationship to the scikit-learn project is made explicit in the blog post.

 Reproducibility requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^